nicholaskim6/reddit-ticker-scraper/README.md

 Flexible scraper for stock ticker mentions on reddit (for if you've ever been curious about what the folks on r/wallstreetbets were/are talking about at sometime)
 Outputs summary data on frequency of mentions for stock tickers.
 Also outputs raw submission data from the API call.
 All output is directed to a "data" folder made locally by the script.

+Uses Aho-Corasick string search to optimize ticker frequency counting, and ticker appearances in a title when surrounding by alphabetical characters are ignored (to avoid extraneous ticker appearances that may show up as part of other words).

 # Basic Functionality
 Given a time window and subreddit, collects data on all stock ticker mentions <br>
  Fields:<br>